SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

       throw new Unauthorized("Insufficient permissions");
     }

-    // If authentication succeeds, you can return a value that will be passed to handler method arguments decorated to recieve
+    // If authentication succeeds, you can return a value that will
+    // be passed to handler method arguments decorated to recieve
     // the authenticated user.
-Any Non-falsy value will be interpreted as a successful auth. return user;
+    // Any non-falsy value will be interpreted as a successful auth. return user;
   }
 }